JustAnyones/Pidroid/README.md

 python --version
 ```

-After installing Python, we need to navigate to Pidroid's bot directory where we'll do the initial setup and run the bot.
+After installing Python, we need to create a virtual environment where we'll install the project dependencies.

 ```shell
 python -m venv venv
 ```

+And activate the said virtual environment like so.

+Linux:
 ```shell
 source venv/bin/activate
 ```

+Windows:
 ```shell
 venv\Scripts\activate
 ```